seantywork/seantywork/linux/data-crypt-asym-quantumsafe/README.md

 And connect from the client that is also using the programmatically generated certificates.\
 You will see in the below, that the connection is successful, and TLS handshake using \
-`mldsa65`, which is obviously a digital signature algorithm, is being done using a hybrid \
+`mldsa65`, which is obviously a digital signature algorithm(thus not very obvious which\
+key exchange mechanism it is using), is being done using a hybrid algorithm \
-algorithm called `X25519MLKEM768`. \
+called `X25519MLKEM768`. \
 More on this algorithm [here](https://www.netmeister.org/blog/tls-hybrid-kex.html). \
 It seems using `mldsa65` implies(by default maybe?) `mlkem768` key generation and \
 encap/decap process we've just seen above, along with `x25519` key derivation mechanism \